raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

-You will find a series of `set`{:class="block3variables"} blocks which give the value to the variables.
+You will find a series of `set`{:class="block3variables"} blocks which give a value to each variable.
 The value in each block represents the percentage (%) contribution of the listed resource to the overall total of 100.
 The current data is still from the **New Zealand** sprite.
-You need to replace the figures that are in the **UK** sprite program with the following figures in the table below:
+You need to replace the figures that are in the **UK** sprite program with the following figures.
+See the blocks below:

 ```blocks3
 set [nonrenewable v] to +(64)